ZhengdongWang/zhengdongwang.com/productivity.md

 > TAKE SHORTCUTS.
 TURN IN SHITTY WORK.
 CONTINUE.

-Also, an aphorism I learned from college debate---"if you're writing, you're losing."
+Finally, an aphorism I learned from college debate---"if you're writing, you're losing."

 ## But also work less hard and slow down